alphagov/govuk-docker/README.md

 ```
 pv whitehall_production.dump.gz | gunzip | govuk-docker compose run mysql mysql -h mysql -u root --password=root whitehall_development
 ```

+*For Whitehall*

+In order to ensure that Whitehall runs smoothly, your Docker settings may need to be changed in order to handle Whitehall.
+By default, Docker defaults to using 2 CPU cores and 2GB of RAM, and this is simply not enough to render Whitehall in a Docker container.

+You should set it to use at least 4 CPU cores and 8GB of RAM - 6 CPUs and 8 GB of RAM seems to work ok.
+Open the Docker dropdown via the whale icon in the OSX menu bar and selecting the `Advanced` option.

+You should also increase the Docker disk image size to the maximum.

+We have found no tangible improvement in increasing swap space size compared to CPU, RAM and disk allocation.

 #### PostgreSQL